KarvinJ/kana-trainer/README.md

-# JAP-TESTER
+# KANA-TRAINER

-A simple app to learn and practice hiragana.
+A simple app to learn and practice japanese kanas.

 ## Building instructions